Who’s heard the expression, “You are only as strong as your weakest link?”

 Flat Top Grind (FTG)

 FTG blades have teeth that sit square to the saw plate.
 They cut through wood, much like a chisel.
-They rip the wood perpendicular to the grain and don’t produce clean cuts.
+They rip the wood perpendicular to the grain, which means they won’t produce smooth cuts.

 Pros